 The Dimplex Oil Free Column Heater looks a lot like any other column heater on the market, but with its oil-free design, you’ll be able to heat a room eight times faster than a regular oil heater as you won’t need to wait for any oil to heat.

 While seemingly large, it is actually quite light for its size, making it a great candidate for portable heating around the home.
-Set on convenient castors you can roll your way to winter warmth and enjoy the quiet bliss that that heater has to offer.
+Set on convenient castors you can roll your way to winter warmth and enjoy the quiet bliss that the heater has to offer.

 The modern black aesthetics will compliment most modern homes or discreetly blend into your home furnishings and, even though the heater only comes with two heat settings, you’ll be surprised at just how well this unit works.